 “I would encourage anyone who knows anything about Charlene’s disappearance and death to come forward and speak to us.
 Similarly if you have been a victim of abuse, please speak to the police.
 We will listen to you, support you and bring offenders to justice.”

-A man was arrested on suspicion of Charlene’s murder in August 2017 and remains under investigation.
+A man was arrested on suspicion of Charlene’s murder in August 2017 but is no longer under investigation.

 There is still a £100,000 reward on offer for information leading to the conviction of Charlene Downes’ killer(s) or the recovery of her body.
-The money has been sanctioned by the Police and Crime Commissioner, Clive Grunshaw.
+The money remains sanctioned by the Police and Crime Commissioner, Andrew Snowden.

 Anyone with information should contact the incident room on 01253 607370 or Crimestoppers on 0800 555 111 or you can email [email protected]